Nutex Health Inc. (NUTX) Shares Down Despite Recent Market Volatility

-Nutex Health Inc. (NASDAQ: NUTX)’s stock price has decreased by -11.88 compared to its previous closing price of 1.05. however, the company has experienced a -8.39% decrease in its stock price over the last five trading days.
+Nutex Health Inc. (NASDAQ: NUTX)’s stock price has gone decline by -1.74 in comparison to its previous close of 0.81, however, the company has experienced a -25.23% decrease in its stock price over the last five trading days.

 Is It Worth Investing in Nutex Health Inc. (NASDAQ: NUTX) Right Now?